uday6702/tourism/README.md

-hi there! this is my demo website for checking
+hi there! this is my demo website for checking purposes